 So the proper question is, “what image is Paul giving in this passage when he talks about being caught up in the air?”

-What many scholars believe the image Paul conjures up is one of a king coming to visit his kingdom.
+What many scholars believe is that the image Paul conjures up is one of a king coming to visit his kingdom.
 When this would happen, the people would go out to meet the king outside the city and then escort him into his kingdom.
 This was a common practice and one that Paul’s audience would recognize by his language.
 Therefore, with the image of the believers “meeting the Lord in the air” as well as the action of God bringing back those who had died for the event of bodily resurrection, we should see that the believers will greet the Lord and turn right around with Him to the renewed earth.

 This bodes well too when we see that after this meeting event of the believers and the Lord, Paul says that we will be with the Lord forever.
 So, if after this “catching up in the air” event when we are immediately where we should be with God forever, where is the place to which we will be with God forever?
 This will be explored more in Part 3 but the quick answer is given to us in Revelation 21: